dpenkler/hp9816emu/README.md

 When the emulator is **Run** initially it executes the boot rom which will search for an operating system to boot from the disks after a lengthy memory test.
-To associate a disk image with a drive click on the drive icon H7xx corresponding to the drive model you have an image for and load the appropriate disk image.
+To associate a disk image with a drive click on the drive icon **Unit N** corresponding to the drive model you have an image for and load the appropriate disk image.
 Disk image files have the .hpi suffix and can be created using Ansgar Kuekes' [hpdir](https://hp9845.net/9845/projects/hpdir/) utility.